This is the rework of a self-published auto-biographical story (2008), rewritten for this blog. Names of characters have been changed.

 Annie looked back over her shoulder as she ran through the potato field.
 Her nervous and excited laugh echoed through the warm summer air.
 Peter, her cousin followed close behind.
 Despite the three year age difference, they were fond of each other and almost exclusively spent time together when their families visited each other.
 The impulsive and spontaneous nature of the ten year old girl had always been the bridge between their ages and difference in sex.

 Suddenly Peter dove through the air and grabbed Annie’s feet.
 They were almost at the end of the overgrown field and both fell between the potato plants.
 Peter landed on top of Annie’s legs and pure by accident his nose was almost buried between her legs.
 For seconds neither of them spoke nor moved.
 It was a loaded moment.
 Annie recognized the look in Peter’s eyes, which left her with an old familiar feeling of resignation.
 His hand slowly slipped under her shorts and touched the elastic of her panties; moved inside her panties.
 In that moment Annie was alienated from her body.
 Peter’s hand touched the soft white skin, where some fluff had only recently started to grow.
-He pushed her shorts aside and just as his tong lightly touched the bare flesh, Annie jumped up and ran away.
+He pushed her shorts aside and just as his tongue lightly touched the bare flesh, Annie jumped up and ran away.

 “Peter, catch me!
 Peter cannot catch me.
 Peter cannot catch me,” she jokingly chanted, like nothing out of the ordinary had happened.
 Annie ran back towards the house.
 When Peter found her, she was playing in the barn.
 Very cautiously, he joined her.
-The two of them never discussed what had happened that day out in the field.
+The two of them never talked about what had happened that day out in the field.

 * * * * *

-Two days later, another cousin of Peter and Annie got married, which was the reason why Annie’s family stayed with Peter’s.
+On another occasion, another cousin of Peter and Annie got married, which was the reason why Annie’s family stayed with Peter’s.
 The wedding ceremony took place in the church late on the Saturday afternoon.
 That evening Annie could dance to her hearts content at the wedding celebration She mostly danced with Peter – the jive, the twist and sometimes they danced their self-invented dance.
 Between dances, they enjoyed some of the foods and fruits on the tables.
 Annie drank only soft drinks, but Peter’s parents allowed him to have some champagne.

 It was close to midnight when Annie’s father decided to leave the party.
 Peter and his older brother would drive back home with them.